fan2/mkdocs/docs/blog/posts/cs/struct-alignment.md

 6. Types and Declarations | 6.2 Types | **6.2.9 Alignment**

 An object doesn't just need enough storage to hold its representation.
-In addition, on some machine architectures, the bytes used to hold it must have proper alignment for the hardware to access it efﬁciently (or in extreme cases to access it at all).
+In addition, on some machine architectures, the bytes used to hold it must have proper alignment for the hardware to access it efficiently (or in extreme cases to access it at all).
 For example, a 4-byte `int` often has to be aligned on a word (4-byte) boundary, and sometimes an 8-byte `double` has to be aligned on a word (8-byte) boundary.
-Of course, this is all very implementation speciﬁc, and for most programmers completely implicit.
+Of course, this is all very implementation specific, and for most programmers completely implicit.
 You can write good C++ code for decades without needing to be explicit about alignment.
 Where alignment most often becomes visible is in object layouts: sometimes structs contain "`holes`" to improve alignment.

 The `alignof` operator returns the alignment of its argument expression.